ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

-In this example we have modelled the \code{age} effect linearly and only one mixture component was considered.
-However, \pkg{ROCnReg} also allows for modelling the effect of continuous covariates in a nonlinear way, either using cubic B-spline basis expansions (through the function \code{cROC.bnp}) or kernel-based smoothers (via the function \code{cROC.kernel}).
-Also, as noted before, using only one mixture component for the dependent Dirichlet process mixture of normals model (function \code{cROC.bnp}) is equivalent to consider a (Bayesian) normal model, which might be too restrictive for most data applications.
-In what follows, we provide more flexibility to the model for the covariate-specific ROC curve by means of (a) increasing the number of mixture components, and (b) modelling the \code{age} effect in a nonlinear way (recall our considerations in Section 4 about the lack of flexibility of the single-weights dependent Dirichlet process mixture of normals model when covariates effects on the components' means are modelled linearly).
+Although in this example we have modelled the \code{age} effect linearly and only one mixture component was considered, \pkg{ROCnReg} also allows for modelling the effect of continuous covariates in a nonlinear way, either using cubic B-spline basis expansions (through the function \code{cROC.bnp}) or kernel-based smoothers (via the function \code{cROC.kernel}).
+Also, as noted before, using only one mixture component for the single-weights dependent Dirichlet process mixture of normals model (function \code{cROC.bnp}) is equivalent to consider a (Bayesian) normal model, which might be too restrictive for most data applications.
+In what follows, we provide more flexibility to the model for the covariate-specific ROC curve by means of (1) increasing the number of mixture components, and (2) modelling the \code{age} effect in a nonlinear way (recall our considerations in Section \nameref{sec:cROC} about the lack of flexibility of the single-weights dependent Dirichlet process mixture of normals model when covariates effects on the components' means are modelled linearly).
 The former is done by modifying the value of \code{L} in the arguments \code{prior.h} and \code{prior.d}, with $10$ being the default value.
 Regarding the latter, this is done by making use of the function \code{f} when specifying the component's mean functions through \code{formula.h} and \code{formula.d}.
-In particular, in our application we are interested in modelling the factor-by-curve interaction between \code{age} and \code{gender} (i.e., we model \code{age} effect ``separately'' for men and women).
-This is done using, e.g., \code{bmi ~ gender + f(age, by = gender, K = c(3,5))}.
-Through the argument \code{K} we indicate the number of internal knots for constructing the cubic B-spline basis that is used to approximate the nonlinear effect of \code{age} (with the quantiles of \code{age} used to anchor the knots).
+In particular, in our application we are interested in modelling the factor-by-curve interaction between \code{age} and \code{gender} (i.e., we model the \code{age} effect `separately' for men and women).
+This is done using, e.g., \code{bmi \~\ gender + f(age, by = gender, K = c(3,5))}.
+Through the argument \code{K} we indicate the number of internal knots that are used for constructing the cubic B-spline basis that is used to approximate the nonlinear effect of \code{age} (with the quantiles of \code{age} used to anchor the knots).
 Note that we can specify a different number of internal knots for men and women (\code{K = c(3,5)}), where the order of vector \code{K} should match the ordering of the levels of the factor \code{gender}.
-When using a cubic B-spline basis, one must choose the number of interior knots (in \pkg{ROCnReg} the location is always based on the quantiles of the corresponding covariates).
-Here, the task of selecting the number of interior knots is assisted by the WAIC, DIC, and/or LPML, i.e., we fit the model for different number of internal knots and consider the model that provided the lowest WAIC/DIC or the highest LPML (this is done in both the healthy and diseased populations and we remark that the number of knots does not need to be the same in the two).
+We also note that to assist in the selection of the number of interior knots (in \pkg{ROCnReg} the location is always based on the quantiles of the corresponding covariates), the user can make use of the WAIC, DIC, and/or LPML.
+For instance, for this application, we fitted different models with different number of internal knots and we have chosen the model that provided the lowest WAIC (this was done in both the nondiseased and diseased populations and we remark that the number of knots does not need to be the same in the two populations).
 The final model is shown below.